excelsior091224/cross_game_box/README.md

 1. Select 0 or 1 from the following two display languages.
 The display will then be in the selected language.
     - 0:日本語（Japanese）
     - 1:英語（English）
+2. Select whether you want to use a 12-sided dice or a 20-sided dice by entering the number 12 or 20.
-2. Enter the name of the boxer in the blue corner.
+3. Enter the name of the boxer in the blue corner.
-3. Select the blue corner boxer's specialty blow from the following 4 options, numbered 0-3.
+4. Select the blue corner boxer's specialty blow from the following 4 options, numbered 0-3.
     - 0:Straight
     - 1:Hook
     - 2:Body blow
     - 3:Uppercut
-4. Enter the name of the boxer in the red corner as in the blue corner.
+5. Enter the name of the boxer in the red corner as in the blue corner.
-5. As with the blue corner, select the number from 0 to 3 that the boxer in the red corner specializes in.
+6. As with the blue corner, select the number from 0 to 3 that the boxer in the red corner specializes in.
-6. Select the knockdown method from the following two options with a number between 0 and 1.
+7. Select the knockdown method from the following two options with a number between 0 and 1.
     - 0:3 knockdowns: Three knockdowns in one round will result in a TKO.
     - 1:Free knockdown: No limit on the number of knockdowns in a round.
 However, a fighter will be scored a TKO if he goes down a total of five times during the match.
-7. Select the number of rounds from the following five numbers: 4, 6, 8, 10, or 12.
+8. Select the number of rounds from the following five numbers: 4, 6, 8, 10, or 12.
     - 4 rounds
     - 6 rounds
     - 8 rounds